fraserwat/newsround/README.md

           RTC in local TZ: no
 ```

 The important bit is the "System clock synchronized: yes".
 Now you can open up your cron scheduler (`crontab -e`), and set up a new job.
-You will need to pass the ENV_PATH variable as wherever you saved the .env file (⚠️ don't save it in root!! ⚠️) in order for the scheduler to be able to run from the root folder.
-Check out the first part of `main()` in `/main.rs` to see how this works.

 The below is daily at 7AM, giving me something to read after the gym during breakfast! 🙂

 ```
-ENV_PATH="/root/newsround/.env" 0 7 * * * /root/newsround/target/release/newsround >> /var/log/newsround.log 2>&1
+0 7 * * * /root/newsround/target/release/newsround >> /var/log/newsround.log 2>&1
 ```